SamhammerAG/Samhammer.Configuration.Childs/README.md

 ##### Simple Example

-Example where the entry ConnectionString has some default value and some substitutions values for different customers.
+Example where the entry ConnectionString in appsettings.json has some default value and some substitutions values for different customers.

 ```json
 {